ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 | `$.a[?(@.b == $.x)]`| `3` <br> `5` <br> `1` <br> `2` <br> `4` <br> `6` | `$['a'][0]` <br>`$['a'][1]` <br> `$['a'][2]` <br> `$['a'][3]` <br> `$['a'][4]` | Comparison of paths with no values |
 | `$[?(@ == @)]` | | | Comparison of structured values |
 {: title="Filter selector examples"}

+The example above with the query `$.a[?@.b, ?@.b]` shows that the filter selector may produce nodelists in distinct orders each time it appears in the child segment.

 ## Segments